Michael-F-Bryan/rust-ffi-guide/src/structs/index.md

 ## Getting Resource Usage

-For this example we'll be asking the kernel how many resources the current process is using, and to make this a lot easier to do in a platform dependent (-ish) manner, we'll write a small C shim that passes just the information we care about back to Rust.
+This example will be asking the kernel how many resources the current proccess is using, and to make this a lot easier to do in a platform dependent (-ish) manner, a small C shim will be used that passes just the information we care about back to Rust.

-The function in particular I'd like to use is [getrusage()][getrusage], which is part of the GNU `libc`.
+The function in particular is called [getrusage()][getrusage], which is part of the GNU `libc`.

 > **Note:** this example will be, quite obviously, Linux-specific.
 If you're on
 > Mac or Windows you might want to look for some other function which returns
 > a struct and play around with that.
-To be honest, I'm only using `getrusage()`
+To be honest, `getrusage()` is only used
-> because it was the first thing to pop up when I searched Google.
+> because it was the first thing to pop up on Google at the time.
 >
 > [This function][msdn] looks like the Windows equivalent, and the output struct
 > is even simpler than the Linux one because there's no nesting.
 Just `#include`